 A short walk from the Spanish steps you’ll find the possibly the world’s most beautiful and recognizable fountains, Fontana di Trevi.
 It was built in the 18th century by architect Nicola Salvi and if it wasn’t so crowded night and day it would be Rome’s most romantic sight.
 It’s a popular tradition to throw a coin over your shoulder in the fountain and make a wish, approximately 3.000 euros worth of coins are throw each day in the fountain.

 Another short walk down the street and you’ll find yourself facing the oldest and most impressive building in Rome, the Pantheon.
-Visiting the Pantheon was a trip highlight for friends of mine who own Harmony Heating & Air Conditioning.
 This ancient structure dates back to the 2nd century AD, it was commission by the great Roman Emperor Hardian and the architect is unknown.
 The dome is still to this day the largest concrete dome in the world and it is often argued among scholars that it’s one of the most preserved structures from antiquity.
 This spectacular masterpiece features tombs of Italian icons like King Victor Emmanuel, Raphael, highlighted by the oculus, the hole in the roof.

 Piazza Venezia and The Victor Emanuel Monument